Technique for Surface Background Rejection in Liquid Argon Dark Matter Detectors using Layered Wavelength-Shifting and Scintillating Thin Films: Introduction

-Ionizing radiation in scintillators typically leads to the formation of dimers in either singlet or triplet states.
+Ionizing radiation in scintillators typically leads to the formation of excited singlet or triplet states.
 These states will have characteristic lifetimes ($\tau_{singlet}$ and $\tau_{triplet}$) and are produced with different amplitudes ($I_{singlet}$ and $I_{triplet}$), depending on the scintillator and the ionizing radiation.
 In this study we have parameterized each scintillator with up to four components, each with a given decay lifetime and intensity, shown in Table~\ref{scint_pars}.
 Scintillation properties for layers A, B and D - liquid argon, TPB and acrylic (which does not scintillate) have all been studied extensively~\cite{deap1_psd,hitachi,tpb_psd_princeton,veloce_tpb,pollmann_tpb}.
 Layer C, labeled as ``scintillator'' in the diagram is parameterized with a single time constant.
-This can be considered an effective time constant for the scintillation pulse in the case of a scintillator with more than one significant emission time, and is useful in studying the effect of this time constant on the $\alpha$ rejection power.
+This can be considered an effective time constant for the scintillation pulse, relevant in the chosen data acquisition window, in the case of a scintillator with more than one significant slow emission time, and is useful in studying the effect of this time constant on the $\alpha$ rejection power.